Rational sets in virtually abelian groups: languages and growth: Introduction

 (i) $\operatorname{coset-wise \ polyhedral} \xLongleftrightarrow{\text{Proposition \ref{prop:rationalCWP}}} \operatorname{rational} \xLongleftrightarrow{\text{\cite[Thm.
 4.1.5]{Liardet}}} \Z^k\operatorname{ - \ semilinear},$

 (ii) $\operatorname{definable} \xLongrightarrow{\text{Corollary \ref{Cor:DefRat}}} \operatorname{rational}.$

 \end{enumerate} \end{theorem}

-The rationality of the growth series in Theorem \ref{Thm:growth} is remarkable because it holds for all generating sets, which is a rare behaviour for groups in general.
+The rationality of the growth series in Theorem \ref{Thm:growth}, starting with Benson's result about the rationality of the group growth series, is remarkable because it holds for all generating sets, which is a rare behaviour for groups in general.
 The proofs showing rationality rely on the existence of geodesic representatives (with respect to any generating set) with rational growth series, which we establish in Section \ref{sec:gnf}.
 Moreover, these representatives have a nice structure from a language theoretic point of view, as in Theorem \ref{Thm:geod_reps}.
-Here $n$-regular languages (Definition \ref{def:fsa}) are a `higher-dimensional' version of standard regular languages; they exhibit a lot of the properties of standard regular languages, but not all (see Remark \ref{rem:n-reg}(2)).
+Here $n$-regular languages (Definition \ref{def:fsa}) are a `higher-dimensional' version of standard regular languages; they are sets of tuples that we call $n$-variable languages, and they exhibit a lot of the properties of standard regular languages, but not all (see Remark \ref{rem:n-reg}(2)).
 Most importantly for this paper, they can be easily viewed as EDT0L languages by converting tuples of words into words (as in Proposition \ref{prop:forgetful}).
 EDT0L languages (see Section \ref{sec:EDT0L}) have proved to be a natural class of languages to represent, as words, important classes of sets in groups (\cite{eqns_free_grps, eqns_hyp_grps, VF_eqns}), and we recommend \cite{appl_L_systems_GT} for background and motivation on these languages and their applications to group theory.

+For the following result, Proposition \ref{prop:forgetful} explains how representatives of group elements, given as tuples of words, project to words that form EDT0L languages.